 Whatever one bloc suggested or did was viewed by the other as having ulterior and aggressive motives.
 There was a long wrangle, for example, over where the frontier between Poland and Germany should be, and no permanent settlement could be agreed on for Germany and Austria.
 Then in the mid-1950s, after the death of Stalin (1953), the new Russian leaders began to talk about 'peaceful coexistence', mainly to give the USSR a much-needed break from its economic and military burdens.
 The icy atmosphere between the two blocs began to thaw: in 1955 it was agreed to remove all occupying troops from Austria.
 However, relations did not improve sufficiently to allow agreement on Germany, and tensions mounted again over Vietnam and the Cuban missiles crisis (1962).
 The Cold War moved into a new phase in the later 1960s when both sides took initiatives to reduce tensions.
-Known as detente, this brought a marked improvement in international relations, including the signing of the Strategic Arms Limitation Treaty in 1972.
-Detente did not end superpower rivalry, and the Soviet invasion of Afghanistan in 1979 heightened international tensions once more.
-The Cold War came to an end in 1989-91 with the collapse of the Soviet Union.
+Known as détente, this brought a marked improvement in international relations, including the signing of the Strategic Arms Limitation Treaty in 1972.
+Détente did not end superpower rivalry, and the Soviet invasion of Afghanistan in 1989-91 with the collapse of the Soviet Union.